ShubhamGoel26/DS-GA-1011-Group-Project/README.md

 ### T5 Model
 - **Architecture**: Text-to-text transformer model.
 - **Pretraining/Fine-tuning**: Fine-tuned for QA tasks with structured input and output.
+Used LoRA, Quantization and QLoRA for efficient fine-tuning.
 - **Evaluation**: Balances accuracy and versatility, with longer training times.
+More efficient in case of LoRA, Quantization and QLoRA.

 ### LSTM-Based Model
 - **Architecture**: RNN with bidirectional LSTM layers and attention mechanisms.